Stuart Forster takes a canoe tour of Kejimkujik National Park in Nova Scotia, Canada.

 We’ve already seen a series of turtle nests, protected by wooden frames to help ensure the eggs survive, in the car park upon arrival.
 Blanding’s turtle is an endangered species.
-Around 50 pairs of the turtle have nests in the national park.
+Around 50 pairs of turtles have nests in the national park.

 Bears in the woods?

 Somebody asks if we’re likely to spot a bear.
-Cody explains that bears sightings tend to occur in the autumn, as food becomes scarcer at the year progresses.
+Cody explains that bear sightings tend to occur in the autumn, as food becomes scarcer as the year progresses.
 Though I don’t mention it, I’d love to see and photograph one from the canoe.

-Cody explains that he runs three-day back country canoeing trips that involve two nights of camping.
-The tours usually mean getting out on the water by mid-morning then paddling for a couple of hours either side of lunch.
+Cody explains that he runs three-day back-country canoeing trips that involve two nights of camping.
+The tours usually mean getting out on the water by mid-morning and then paddling for a couple of hours either side of lunch.